sarthakjain27/Classification-via-DecisionTree/README.md

 Format is argv[1] is training data
           argv[2] is testing data
-          argv[3] is maximumg depth of the tree required argv[4] is the labels predicted by decision tree on training data argv[5] is the labels predicted by decision tree on testing data argv[6] is the error rate for both training and testing data
+          argv[3] is maximum depth of the tree required argv[4] is the labels predicted by decision tree on training data argv[5] is the labels predicted by decision tree on testing data argv[6] is the error rate for both training and testing data

 decisionTree.py also prints out the decision Tree it makes on the training data.
 So you can visualize what exactly the decisionTree is formed.